lvgl/lvgl/docs/widgets/core/canvas.md

 `draw_dsc` is a `lv_draw_rect/label/img/line/arc_dsc_t` variable which should be first initialized with `lv_draw_rect/label/img/line/arc_dsc_init()` function and then it's filed should be modified with the desired colors and other values.

 The draw function can draw to any color format.
-For example, it's possible to draw a text to an `LV_IMG_VF_ALPHA_8BIT` canvas and use the result image as a mask in [lv_objmask](/widgets/objmask) later.
+For example, it's possible to draw a text to an `LV_IMG_VF_ALPHA_8BIT` canvas and use the result image as a [draw mask](/overview/drawing) later.

 ### Transformations
 `lv_canvas_transform()` can be used to rotate and/or scale the image of an image and store the result on the canvas.